khushnood-rafique/AI-Powered-Dynamic-Task-Ranking-of-User-Stories/README.md

 # Note:

-Please read the paper in the 'paper' folder.
+Please read the paper in the 'paper' folder for the details.
 Also, the paper has not been sent for to peer reviewed avenue.